pingidentity/pingidentity-solution-stacks/docs/workforce.md

   4. When the PingFederate, PingDirectory, and PingDataConsole containers all show a status of "Up" and "(healthy)", continue to the next section to log in to the PingFederate console.

-### Set up PingFederate as your PingOne for Enterprise identity repository
+### Set up PingFederate

+You'll use PingFederate and PingOne for Enterprise to set up PingFederate as the identity repository for PingOne.
+You'll also be using PingFederate to configure PingDirectory as the directory server.

-  1. Open a browser and go to [?? hostname correct?]:
+  1. Open a browser and go to:

     ```text
     https://localhost:9999/pingfederate/app